+'''

+import nacl.secret

+import nacl.utils

+This must be kept secret, this is the combination to your safe key = nacl.utils.random(nacl.secret.SecretBox.KEY_SIZE)

+This is your safe, you can use it to encrypt or decrypt messages box = nacl.secret.SecretBox(key)

+This is our message to send, it must be a bytestring as SecretBox will treat it as just a binary blob of data. message = b"The president will be exiting through the lower levels" '''

+PyNaCl can automatically generate a random nonce for us, making the encryption very simple:

+'''

+Encrypt our message, it will be exactly 40 bytes longer than the

+original message as it stores authentication information and the

+nonce alongside it.

+encrypted = box.encrypt(message)

+'''

+However, if we need to use an explicit nonce, it can be passed along with the message:

-''' import nacl.secret import nacl.utils This must be kept secret, this is the combination to your safe key = nacl.utils.random(nacl.secret.SecretBox.KEY_SIZE) This is your safe, you can use it to encrypt or decrypt messages box = nacl.secret.SecretBox(key) This is our message to send, it must be a bytestring as SecretBox will treat is as just a binary blob of data. message = b"The president will be exiting through the lower levels" This is a nonce, it MUST only be used once, but it is not considered secret and can be transmitted or stored alongside the ciphertext.
-A good source of nonce is just 24 random bytes. nonce = nacl.utils.random(nacl.secret.SecretBox.NONCE_SIZE) Encrypt our message, it will be exactly 40 bytes longer than the original message as it stores authentication information and nonce alongside it. encrypted = box.encrypt(message, nonce) Decrypt our message, an exception will be raised if the encryption was tampered with or there was otherwise an error. plaintext = box.decrypt(encrypted) '''
+''' This is a nonce, it MUST only be used once, but it is not considered secret and can be transmitted or stored alongside the ciphertext.
+A good source of nonces are just sequences of 24 random bytes. nonce = nacl.utils.random(nacl.secret.SecretBox.NONCE_SIZE) encrypted = box.encrypt(message, nonce) '''

+Finally, the message is decrypted (regardless of how the nonce was generated):

+'''

+Decrypt our message, an exception will be raised if the encryption was

+tampered with or there was otherwise an error.

+plaintext = box.decrypt(encrypted)

+'''